 I don’t know if this rings true to other listeners, but I’ve found that listening to a new album from The Voidz always follows an arc that starts with “hmm, so that was interesting— but I don’t hate it” and after several listening sessions it ends with “it’s weird, and that’s what I like about it.”
 It always takes me a while to process what Casablancas, Beardo, and the rest of the group cook up, and the more I listen to a new project the easier it becomes to understand it better as a piece of audible art you have to experience to comprehend and assess how much it speaks to you (or not).

 There’s a sort of campy undertone to The Voidz that may not be for everyone, which I feel compelled to point out as a weakness if broad appeal is the goal.
 But if their goal is to speak to an underground audience that can appreciate a group of individuals coming together to put on masks that transform them into eccentric characters delivering their politically charged commentary through music, then it’s easier to understand why The Voidz have amassed an impassioned following of their own.
 Like All Before feels like they set out to make an 80s-style movie adaption of Castlevania.
-The best way I can sum it up, the music feels like a comic book but the lyrics read more like a graphic novel.
+The best way I can sum it up, the music has the flash and the twists and turns of a comic book but if you look beyond that you’ll notice the lyrics can elevate it to being a graphic novel.

 Overall, I dig this album.
 Here are my top 5 tracks on Like All Before You by The Voidz.